DrewNaylor/Retiled/RetiledStart/where are the Avalonia-based files.md

 YAML file-related code will be useful for guinget when I work on the sources manager app, so I'll keep that code in the archive.

+Update: the folders have been deleted, but you can access the tags from here:<br>
+https://github.com/DrewNaylor/Retiled/releases/tag/before-archiving-avalonia-based-retiledsearch
+<br>and here:<br>
+https://github.com/DrewNaylor/Retiled/releases/tag/before-archiving-avalonia-based-retiledstart
-Update: the folders have been deleted, but you can access the tags from here: https://github.com/DrewNaylor/Retiled/releases/tag/before-archiving-avalonia-based-retiledsearch and here: https://github.com/DrewNaylor/Retiled/releases/tag/before-archiving-avalonia-based-retiledstart These links are mainly for myself so I know where to look for the code at, since some of it will still be of use to me, mainly the yaml-related stuff.
+<br>These links are mainly for myself so I know where to look for the code at, since some of it will still be of use to me, mainly the yaml-related stuff.